Copper Canyon: Mexico travel guide

 7. Basaseachi National Park

-This stunning national park is the last stop on our trip through the Copper Canyon.
+This stunning national park is the last stop on this trip through the Copper Canyon.

 This is the place to come for untamed and extraordinary scenery.

-One of the best things to see is Basaseachic Falls, which, measuring at a humongous 807ft, is one of the tallest waterfalls in Mexico.
-You can join an organized hike to the falls, with most starting from Creel.
+One of the best things to see is Basaseachic Falls, which, measuring a humongous 807 ft, is one of the tallest waterfalls in Mexico.
+You can join an organised hike to the falls, with most starting from Creel.

 You can also explore the Candameña Canyon, which has some really impressive sights and views of the waterfall and nearby scenery.